Cobble Hill

 Cobble Hill Anglo-Italianate Millwork

-On the first floor, the floorplan was reorganized to reflect the homeowners’ love of cooking and entertaining.
-The kitchen and dining room were integrated into one continuous space lined by white oak cabinetry and bright marble.
-A sculptural brass hood enclosure and brightly painted cabinet interiors create unexpected moments of playfulness.
-The sitting room, separated from the kitchen through the quiet millwork of the pantry pass-through, celebrates original features like an arched window and painted tin ceiling.
+The first floor was reorganized in response to the client’s passion for cooking and entertaining.
+The kitchen and dining room were integrated into one continuous space, lined with oak cabinetry and marble counters.
+A sculptural brass hood and brightly painted cabinet interiors help to offset the more traditional details in the house.
+The sitting room, separated from the kitchen through a quiet pantry pass-through, celebrates some of the original architectural features, including an arched window opening and painted tin ceiling.

 Cobble Hill Anglo-Italianate foyer